Bixilon/UniThen/Readme.md

 ## Features

 - Multiple sites and accounts
-- QR Code Check in (presenting and scanning)
+- QR Code check in (presenting and scanning)
-- List courses/appointments
+- List of your courses
 - Really fast, no ads, no trackers
 - Simple and small (~4MB; most of it is due to qr code scanning from [zxing-cpp](https://github.com/zxing-cpp/zxing-cpp))
 - Completely offline (authenticate once)